PlqnK/truenas-useful-scripts/README.md

 Contributions in the form of issues or PR are welcome if you see any area of improvement or if you have new ideas for useful scripts!

+This project is following [Google Shell style guidelines](https://google.github.io/styleguide/shell.xml) and [translate-shell AWK style guidelines](https://github.com/soimort/translate-shell/wiki/AWK-Style-Guide) but I prefer to keep AWK usage to a minimum, only when there's no really usable bash alternative.

 ## License

 This project is released under the [BSD 3-Clause License](https://opensource.org/licenses/BSD-3-Clause).
 A copy of the license is available in this project folder.